-Wortendyke, a Democrat, was the representative for New Jersey's 5th congressional district from 1857 to 1859.
+Wortendyke was the representative for New Jersey’s 5th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1857 to Mar 1859, Wortendyke missed 72 of 548 roll call votes, which is 13.1%.
 This is better than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.